causal3900/causal3900.github.io/docs/02_exchangeability.md

 Coming soon.

-## Conditional randomization
+## Exchangeability and conditional randomization

-> Aug 31.
-After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapter 2.2.
+> Aug 31. [**Slides**](assets/slides/2-2_exchangeability.pdf) After class, read [Hernán and Robins 2020](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) Chapter 2.2.

-In a conditionally randomized experiment, treatment $A$ is assigned to units randomly with assignment probabilities that differ as a function of pre-existing characteristics $\vec{L}$.
-Conditional randomization is useful for two reasons.

-1. **Improved precision.** If the potential outcome $Y^1$ has higher variance than the outcome $Y^0$ in some population subgroup with $\vec{L} = \vec\ell$, then assigning more units to $A = 1$ in this subgroup will improve precision
-2. **Analogy to observational studies.** For our purposes, conditional randomization is the notion that makes observational studies possible: when treatment is not actually randomized, we often hope that it is approximately random within population subgroups.
-We discuss conditional randomization to set the stage for coming classes that will make use of this analogy.
+We will talk about why experiments are good: they help us ask precise causal questions, and they are a setting in which a key assumption (exchangeability) holds by design.
+We will discuss exchangeability in simple randomized experiments and in experiments that are conditionally randomized so that treatment assignment probabilities are functions of pre-existing characteristics.

 ## Standardization